 The mere fact that after generations fighting the Titans, humanity knows close to zero about them, let alone how they even came to be.

 No Zombie Cannibals: Titans don't eat each other, ever.
 Even Titans that have been seen attacking other Titans (like the Rogue Titan) aren't looking to eat them.
 However, regular Titans will attack and (try to) eat Human Titans, which is a problem for them.
+The female Titan lets out a loud scream that orders every titan in hearing distance to devour her.

 Off Model: The second opening and ending are a bit off with the characters, during the ending when the prominent members of the 104th are lined together, it's noticeable that several heights are incorrect; for instance, Annie is taller than Eren when she's the second smallest, Krista looks normal sized, Armin and Connie are roughly the same height and are just about the same height as Eren.